biomathematicus/CommandLineGPT/README.md

 ### Contact

-For queries or suggestions, contact biomathematicus (Google it) or raise an issue in the repository.
+For queries or suggestions, contact biomathematicus (google it) or raise an issue in the repository.